 To capture Tesla’s genius in his own words, he said the following about his inventions,

 “My method is different.
 I do not rush into actual work.
 When I get an idea I start at once building it up in my imagination.
 I change the construction, make improvements, and operate the device entirely in my mind.”

 Geniuses in other fields of work

-Every field has genius individuals.
+Every field has a group of geniuses.

 You can go down the list of fields A through Z. Whether it’s doctors, chefs, athletes, business people, and so on.
 You’ll without a doubt find geniuses among them.

-Because nowhere does it say, all world geniuses need to congregate into the engineering field.
+No where does it say, all world geniuses need to congregate into the engineering field.

 “Are engineers geniuses?” wrap up

 Not all engineers are geniuses.
 In fact, most aren’t.